Woman attacked by pack of dogs dies after months in hospital - NewsBreak

 The dogs’ owner, Brandy Lee Dowdy, 39, was arrested and charged with manslaughter in connection with Beard’s death.
 She will also face penalties under Emily’s Law, which was signed by Gov. Kay Ivey in March 2018.

 Michelle filed a civil lawsuit against Dowdy and property owner Billy Joe Crumpton in June.
 Court records say that neither Dowdy nor Crumpton took reasonable steps to restrain the dogs or any other “reasonable” action that would have prevented the attacks.
-Read the full civil complaint here .Columbus Police attempting to identify man in connection with Big Cat shooting
+Read the full civil complaint here.

 Criminal charges against Dowdy in connection with Michelle’s death have not been announced at this time.